radiantearth/stac-spec/item-spec/item-spec.md

   - Real world [implementations](../implementations.md) are also available.
 - [JSON Schema](json-schema/item.json)

-## WARNING

-**This is still an early version of the STAC spec, expect that there may be some changes before everything is finalized.**

-Implementations are encouraged, however, as good effort will be made to not change anything too drastically.
-Using the specification now will ensure that needed changes can be made before everything is locked in.
-So now is an ideal time to implement, as your feedback will be directly incorporated.

 ## Item fields

 This object describes a STAC Item.
 The fields `id`, `type`, `bbox`, `geometry` and `properties` are